Application and Hearing Procedures

 Public Notice of Application for a Water Right Permit

 Following completion of the report and recommendation, the applicant is responsible for publishing a notice in an official newspaper in the county or counties in which water is to be diverted or used or where project works will be located.
-Notice is to be published once a week for two successive weeks.
+Notice is also posted on the DENR website.
 The notice provides a brief description of the proposed water use project, the recommendation of the chief engineer, a statement of how to participate in a hearing on the application, as well as other procedural requirements.
-Applications currently undergoing public notice may be viewed by clicking here.
+Applications for water right permits currently undergoing public notice may be viewed by clicking here.